ajama0609/emg_hand_manipulation/README.md

 # Results

-The current model achieves up to **92% accuracy** across six gesture classes:
+The current model achieves up to **92% accuracy** across six gesture classes using only the ML pipeline on preprocessed MYO bracelet data:

 - Resting
 - Fist clenched